Guide to Chase Sapphire Lounges

 These lounges are among the best lounges I’ve ever been to, as it is simply eye-striking to just be inside a Sapphire lounge, and they come with some of the best amenities that airport lounges could offer.

-It is best to come to a Sapphire lounge on an empty stomach, as the food served there is delicious.
+It is best to come to a Sapphire lounge on an empty stomach because the food served there is delicious.
 On top of the food, you can swing by the bar in the lounge for a complimentary drink or cocktail made by the bartender.

 On top of food, Sapphire lounges can come with a host of other amenities that travelers thoroughly enjoy, such as wellness areas, private showers, facial treatments, private rest pods, etc.